 Tourism will continue to play a polarizing part.

-On one hand, it’s a great way to boost the economy.
-Tourism creates jobs and brings in the tourist dollars.
-Many businesses rely heavily on visitors for income and that often feeds into other parts of the economy.
-On the other hand, if not managed, it can overload the infrastructure and put pressure on existing resources.
+On the one hand, it’s a great way to boost the economy.
+Tourism creates jobs and brings in tourist dollars.
+Many businesses rely heavily on visitors for income, which often feeds into other parts of the economy.
+On the other hand, it can overload the infrastructure and put pressure on existing resources if not managed.
 It creates tension among the locals while diminishing the visitor experience.

 So, how do we balance the scales?
 What does the future of tourism look like?

-I think each destination will have to look closely at their own practices.
+I think each destination will have to look closely at its practices.
 It’s a great opportunity to reset and develop strategies to manage the visitor experience.
 Sustainability, from continuing operations to improved environmental responsibility, will have to be addressed.
-Visitor expectations will also play a role and destinations will have to respond accordingly.
+Visitor expectations will also play a role, and destinations will have to respond accordingly.

-We could see a continued shift to online/virtual attractions that allow visitors to enjoy the experience without physically being there.
-We might see a better coordination of offerings (hotel/tour combos mentioned above) to attract visitors and extend their stays.
+We could see a continued shift in online/virtual attractions that allow visitors to enjoy the experience without physically being there.
+We might see better coordination of offerings (hotel/tour combos mentioned above) to attract visitors and extend their stays.

-Tour companies, hotels, airlines, cruise lines and all other travel-related business will have to look closely at their operations.
-Many will be making future travel decisions based on how these companies treated them.
-How they treated their employees.
-It will all matter and companies should be ready.
+Tour companies, hotels, airlines, cruise lines, and other travel-related businesses will have to look closely at their operations.
+Many will be making future travel decisions based on how they treated them and how they treated their employees.
+It will all matter, and companies should be ready.
 The future of travel depends on it.

-It’s unavoidable that there will be changes in the way we do tourism and the way we travel.
-Tourism has always been a resilient sector and it will bounce back.
-Travel is something that can be addictive and there are many people out there living for a chance to see the world.
+It’s unavoidable that there will be changes in how we do tourism and how we travel.
+Tourism has always been a resilient sector, and it will bounce back.
+Travel can be addictive, and there are many people out there living for a chance to see the world.
 We will travel again.